 This Taznakht rug was woven south of the High Atlas mountains of Morocco during the middle of the 20th century.

-Very good condition, some places pile is worn down to foundation, fraying on bottom and top kilim ends.
+Very good condition, some places pile is worn down to the foundation.
+Original End kilims and selvedges are perfectly intact.